Hazardous Material (Hazmat) Truck Accidents

 Transporting hazmat is a dangerous job due in part because the materials that are transported are done so using large semi-trailers and tankers.
 These vehicles are highly susceptible to accidents that could cause devastating injuries such as brain injuries, paraplegia and even death.
-It’s advised you contact a personal injury attorney if you have been injured in a hazmat transportation accident.
+It’s advised you contact an experienced truck accident attorney if you have been injured in a hazmat transportation accident.

 You can call (844) 291-1911 to schedule a free case consultation.
-We assist clients in areas across Los Angeles County and Tulare County.
+We assist clients in areas across Los Angeles County and throughout California.

 - Dangers of Transporting Hazmat